NT240 series

 - Optional separate output for the OPO pump beam 355 nm, 532 nm or 1064 nm

-* Automatic wavelength scan is optional
+* Automatic wavelength scan is programmable

 Applications